vpelss/imok/README.md

 # HELP

+-Some options are accessed from the hamburger icon.
 -After registering for an account, click on 'Settings'.
 -Select a 'Check In Start Date' and a 'Check In Start Time' that you will be able to 'check in' by.
 -Select a 'Check In Interval'.
 Daily seems reasonable.